Hunterdii/GeeksforGeeks-POTD/July 2025 GFG SOLUTION/17(July) Power of k in factorial of n.md

 ---
-title: "🧮 Power of k in factorial of n | GFG Solution 🔍" keywords🏷️: ["🧮 power of k", "🔍 prime factorization", "📍 legendre's formula", "📈 factorial", "📘 GFG", "🏁 competitive programming", "📚 DSA"]
+title: "🧮 Power of k in factorial of n | GFG Solution 🔍" keywords🏷️:
+  [
+    "🧮 power of k",
+    "🔍 prime factorization",
+    "📍 legendre's formula",
+    "📈 factorial",
+    "📘 GFG",
+    "🏁 competitive programming",
+    "📚 DSA",
+  ]
 author: "✍️ Het Patel (Hunterdii)"
 description: "✅ GFG solution to find the highest power of k that divides n! using prime factorization and Legendre's formula. 🚀"
 date: 📅 2025-07-17
 ---

-# *17. Power of k in factorial of n*
+# _17. Power of k in factorial of n_

 The problem can be found at the following link: 🔗 [Question Link](https://www.geeksforgeeks.org/problems/power-of-k-in-n-where-k-may-be-non-prime4206/1)